 I recommend talking to an (online) therapist who can help you get over that.
 If that’s not an option for you, consider using self-hypnosis instead.

 As I’ve mentioned before anxiety attacks can happen wherever and whenever your brain perceives a similar situation to that which provoked your first panic episode.

 However, you may have landed here with a more specific question in mind about when and how panic attacks are triggered.
 So, here are some other examples of when they can happen and what you can do to deal with them:

 When you’re pregnant

-Ask for help from your doctor, midwife or other healthcare provider.
+Ask for help from your doctor, midwife or another healthcare provider.
 The attacks won’t directly harm your baby, but it is important that you feel as peaceful as possible.
-In particular, I want you to be able look forward to the actual birth of your baby.
+In particular, I want you to be able to look forward to the actual birth of your baby.

 Before your period